sjstretton/screwed/00-Introduction.md

 1. Story
 2. Key Message
 3. Scope
+4. Recapitulation/Motivation
-4. Roadmap for the rest of the book
+5. Roadmap for the rest of the book

-## A Perfect Storm
+# Story: A Perfect Storm and Turning the Ship

 The film 'A Perfect Storm' describes a true story of a fishing trawler facing a particularly wicked storm.
 A ship's captain and his fellow New England fishermen had fallen on hard times after poor catches.
 The captain, played by George Clooney, had assembled a crew and hired a boat to go out for one last fishing trip before the season was out.
 They sailed out into the mid-Atlantic.
 After much fruitless searching, they finally struck fish and turned for home, hoping to get the catch back whilst still fresh.